How to Pronounce "The"

 Weak pronunciation

-We use the weak pronunciation with words that start with a consonant or words that begin with a vowel, but are pronounced as if they begin with a consonant.
-One example is the word 'university'.
-It starts with a /j/ sound, which is a consonant.
+For example: the word 'university' starts with a /j/ sound, which is a consonant.
 So we say, 'the university'.
 Another example is the word 'one' - 'the one that most learners will know'.

 We use the strong pronunciation with words that start with a vowel or sound as if they do.